|

 good entertainer, a fine musician and is always ready to render choice

 music for his patrons.
-You will have no trouble in finding his
+You will have no trouble in finding

 place.
 It is located on Walnut street just across from the